Published on 19-Oct-2010

 Wesley Research Institute (WRI)

-Business Analytics, Business Intelligence, Smart Work, Smarter Planet, Information On Demand
+BA - Business Analytics, BA - Business Intelligence, Smart Work, Smarter Planet, Information On Demand

 The Wesley Research Institute (WRI) is an independent, not-for-profit organization located on the grounds of The Wesley Hospital in Brisbane, Australia.
 The Institute conducts research aimed at discovering, testing and refining new techniques for better diagnosis and treatment of illness and disease, with the ultimate goal of improving patient care and quality of life.
 WRI seeks to turn basic scientific findings into better healthcare outcomes.